vaklur/KI_protocol_simulation/README.md

 # KI_protocol_simulation
-This repository contains a simulation of communication protocol which we use in our KI framework.
+This repository contains a simulation of a communication protocol for federated learning which we use in our KI framework developed in Simulink.